READING INDIAN RECORD LABELS

 This episode brings to an end the sound recording activities of Pathe and Pathephone in India, but not the operations of the cinema side of Pathe in India.
 The ‘Pathe Building’ continued to be known under that name until 1940, when its name was changed to ‘Hague Building’ still with Alex Hague in control of operations, which included: Pathe India, Ltd; Pathe Cinema, Ltd; Pathe India Theatres, Ltd; and Warner Bros. an empire of cinematic interests that has been one of the corporate giants of the film industry in India.

-Beyond India, Pathe disc records have fared far better in the history of disc record labels in Asia, particularly in China, Malaya, and elsewhere.
+Beyond India, Pathe disc records have fared far better in the history of disc record labels in Asia, particularly in China, Malaya, Central Asia and elsewhere.
 With the formation of Electric and Musical Industries, Ltd., in 1931, The Gramophone Co., Ltd., Dum Dum, took on the pressing of the Chinese and Malay repertoires of Pathe, Pathe-Malay or “Chap Ayam” (the cock) as it is more widely known.

 Catalogue, Matrix and other Markings